These are some of our favourite Hong Kong Day Trips:

-If you prefer, there is also a 5-hour tour hitting all these highlights, with pickups at many centrally located hotels in Kowloon and Hong Kong.
+If you prefer, there is also a 6-hour tour hitting many of these highlights, with pickups at several centrally located hotels in Kowloon and Hong Kong.
 What could be easier?

 Whether for a day or only a few hours, Lamma Island is another great option for an escape from the tumult of the city and it is only a 20 minute ferry ride away.